Machete (character): Spy Kids series

-Machete
+Machete series

 In Machete, Isador "Machete" Cortez witnesses his wife and daughter being murdered by ruthless drug baron Rogelio Torrez (Steven Seagal).
 Three years later, he is seen working at a construction site in Texas.
 There, he is paid $150,000 by businessman Michael Booth (Jeff Fahey) to assassinate the anti-illegal immigration politician John McLaughlin (Robert De Niro).
 After getting shot in the neck before he can shoot McLaughlin, Machete realizes that he has been set up in a false-flag operation.
 Booth is revealed to be working with Torrez, a staunch supporter of McLaughlin's.
 Seeking vengeance, Machete kidnaps Booth's daughter and wife with the help of a few allies, and also takes down his henchmen.
 This eventually leads to a confrontation between Machete and his allies (mostly Mexican immigrants) and Torrez and his gang.
 Machete triumphs, leaving the criminals for dead.